ajz01/grid/readme.md

 The grid currently supports scrolling and has some basic scroll controls added to the display corners.
 Cells can be selected by clicking on the grid and dragging the mouse.
 Data can be added to the cells from JavaScript using the js api or by double clicking a cell and typing with the keyboard.
 The rows and columns are not bounded and neither is number of populated cells.
 The grid has a container field that can be used to extend the grid by adding additional event handlers or used to style the cell or font styles.

+The features are still very limited as this is a new project, but it seems there is a lot of potential for building fully encapsulated 'web component' style controls using wasm and go makes it easy to build.

 ![Sample Image](/grid.png)